cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

 Now login page will allow us to correctly login into the application.
-Test it by requesting any page of your site and after being redirected to the ``/users/login`` page and entering the email and password you picked previously when creating your user, you'll be redirected successfully after login.
+Test it by requesting any page of your site and after being redirected to the ``/users/login`` page and entering the email and password you picked previously when creating your user.
+You should be redirected successfully after login.

 We need to add a couple more details to configure our application.